Aswin3005/Data-Analytics-Internship-projects/Coffee_shop_sales/README.md

 * On basis of hour of the day **10:00 and 11:00** being the busiest hour by having orders over **200**, on the evening **19:00** by having orders of **96**.
 Early morning and late night have low orders.
 * Revenue by month **May** has high revenue **$9063** and **April** has low revenue **$6721**.
 * Americano with milk is the most ordered product but Latte has generated more revenue.

+## Recommendations

+To optimize operational efficiency change in opening hours can make siginificant change, it is evident that sales is very low at 07:00 in the morning and 22:00 at night.
+Therefore, commencing operation at 08:00 in the morning to 21:00 at night presents a promising solution.
+This adjustment aligns with consumer demand patterns, ensuring resources are allocated efficiently during peak hours while mitigating unnecessary costs associated with extended evening operations.

+Adding more items to the menu could bring more revenue, as the menu consists of only 8 items. some bakery items and tea would be good start.

+## Conclusion
+The Coffee Shop Sales Analysis dashboard provides valuable insights into the sales performance of the coffee shop.
+By understanding key metrics and trends, the company can make data-driven decisions to enhance sales strategies, improve product offerings, and optimize overall performance.